ric-sar/ultimate_phd_student_guide/what_is_a_phd.md

 The research proposal is the key document to your PhD application.
 The research proposal should be structured _like_ a research paper (more information in [What is a research paper section](https://github.com/ric-sar/ultimate_phd_student_guide/blob/main/what_is_a_research_paper.md), it must contain:
 1. **Title**
 2. **Introduction** about the problem
-3. **Literature review** how the problem has (not) been solved by previous authors
+3. **Literature review** on how the problem has (not) been solved by previous authors
-4. **Research methodology** how to solve the problem, available methods and materials
+4. **Research methodology** to solve the problem, available methods and materials
-5. **Impact of innovation** the innovation introduced by your research
+5. **Impact of innovation** introduced by your research
-6. **A provisional chart/schedule** plan about how you want to achive milestones during the journey
+6. **A provisional chart/schedule** plan about how you want to achive milestones during the PhD journey
-7. **Bibliography** all the references used in the manuscript
+7. **Bibliography** of all the references used in the manuscript

 The research proposal is not set in stone, changes, new approaches, more interesting topics will come out during years.
 Do not worry if you start with a topic and then this topic will be totally different at the end of the course.